SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation_long.md

 ## In the intro portion of the workshop you will learn:

- * What are jobs arrays, when and why use them?
+ * What are job arrays, when and why use them?
  * How to write job arrays scripts.
- * How to submit jobs arrays:
+ * How to submit job arrays:
    * task range, increment and limit concurrent tasks.
  * Job arrays tips and tricks.
  * Parallel job arrays.